MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 		```
 	![Alt text](pics/condaenvs.png?raw=true "condaenvs")

-	b.
-Install nb_conda which updates the conda package
+	2. Install nb_conda which updates the conda package
 		```sh
 		conda install nb_conda
 		```
-	c.
-Activate your virtual anaconda environment of Python 3.6
+	3. Activate your virtual anaconda environment of Python 3.6
 		```sh
 		conda activate my_envP3.6
 		```
-	d.
-Add (link) this environment to the Jupyter Notebook:
+	4. Add (link) this environment to the Jupyter Notebook:
 		```sh
 		conda install ipykernel #this package is required for linking jupyter kernelspec list #to list your kernels in jupyter